-Candidacy is normally received at Mount Angel Seminary by all diocesan seminarians in Theology III (religious seminarians are not admitted to candidacy, but must be fully professed to be considered for Holy Orders).
-A candidate must have completed at least one year in the formation program of Mount Angel Seminary.
-The President-Rector may make an exception for a seminarian in Theology III who is in his first year at the seminary if he deems it appropriate.
+Candidacy is normally received at Mount Angel Seminary by all diocesan seminarians in Configuration 1 (religious seminarians are not admitted to candidacy, but must be fully professed to be considered for Holy Orders).
+Dioceses may elect to admit a seminarian to Candidacy at home prior to arriving at Mount Angel Seminary.